matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/stack/README.md

 # Fundamental Data Structures

 ## Stack
-Is a dynamic set that only allows removal of the key most recently inserted.
+Is a dynamic set that only allows removal of the most recently inserted key.
-That is LIFO (Last In, First Out)
+That is **LIFO (Last In, First Out)**

 ### [Stack](https://github.com/matthewddiaz/Data-Structures/blob/master/src/com/matthewddiaz/datastructures/stack/StackList.java)
 Stack.java is implemented by using chained Nodes, however it can also be implemented using and array.
 If the Stack is implemented using an array then its size is bound by the size of the array.
+When implemented using chained nodes class Stack has a **head** pointer that points to the top most key in the stack.

 Operations of Stack